Continued enthusiastically supports work–life balance and encourages team members to leverage the flexibility that the virtual workplace affords.

 HAVE BACKUPS TO YOUR INTERNET CONNECTION | FILTER BACKGROUND NOISE

-Continued product manager Kristine Simmermon and her husband have always enjoyed travelling as much as possible and took to full-time RV living in 2021.
+Continued product manager Kristine Simmermon and her husband have always enjoyed traveling as much as possible and spent a year in full-time RV living in 2021.

 “One of the reasons we chose RV life was to be able to live and work in nature,” Simmermon said.
 “I’m so grateful this company embraces this type of work.”